 By car: Stanton has a small car park next to the cricket ground (WR12 7NG).
 To get back to Stanton from Winchcombe you can catch the Pulhams 606 bus which takes around 20 minutes.
 But it only runs a couple of times a day, so you may need to take a taxi instead (approx £25).

-By public transport: The Pulhams 606 bus also runs from Cheltenham to Stanton, but it takes almost two hours and doesn’t run very frequently.
-So you may be better off catching a train to Moreton-in-Marsh and taking a taxi from there to Stanton (approx £35).
+By public transport: The Pulhams 606 bus also runs from Cheltenham to Stanton, but it takes around 90 minutes and doesn’t run very frequently.
+So you may be better off catching a train to Evesham and then taking a taxi from there to Stanton (approx £30).

 Day 3: Winchcombe to Dowdeswell (11.8 miles/18km)